Envato templates

 React Slider w/ Hover Effect

 This is another animated carousel design.
-As the name implies, the creator has used the React JS in this design.
-Out of the box, this carousel is responsive up to an extent, so you can easily utilize this design even on your existing website.
+As the name suggests, the creator used ReactJS for this design.
+Out of the box, this carousel is responsive to some extent, so you can easily use this design on your existing website.
 Along with the carousel animation, the creator has also given an interactive hover effect.
-This bootstrap 4 carousel design gives you space for all elements you can add texts, call to action buttons, and images.
-By making a few adjustments to the code, you can easily use this design in your project.
+This Bootstrap 4 carousel design gives you space for all the elements you can add: text, call-to-action buttons, and images.
+By making a few code adjustments, you can easily use this design in your project.

 Flickity – Layered Parallax Carousel

 If you are looking for fully stretched carousel designs, this example will impress you.
 To let you fully experience the parallax effect, the creator has used different colored boxes in the design.
 By keeping this design as a base, you can create your own custom design.
-Transition effects-wise, this design works perfectly.
-All we have to do is to optimize the design for our content and our design needs.
+Transition-wise, this design works perfectly.
+All we have to do is optimize the design for our content and our design needs.
 Since the code script is shared with you on the CodePen editor, you can edit and visualize the results on the editor itself.

 Carousel By Sittiporn Yomsin